mjgs/mjgs.github.io/_posts/2022/2022-03-18-cool-things-that-were-in-web2.md

 ---
 Last week I listened to a [John Gruber interview with Tom Watson and Daniel Agee](https://daringfireball.net/thetalkshow/2022/03/09/ep-340), the founders of the photo sharing app [Glass](https://glass.photo).
 They talked a lot about what it was like during web2.0, including some of the cool things that got developed in that period.

 I enjoyed the brief trip down memory lane, an oasis of calm amongst the current madness all around.
-I spent a few minutes making a list of sim of the things I remember, and enjoyed wondering how some of these types of technologies and trends could blend with things in web3.0.
+I spent a few minutes making a list of some of the things I remember, and enjoyed wondering how some of these types of technologies and trends could blend with things in web3.0.

 Here’s that list: